freda1874/commerceStore-Angular-Node.js-TypeScript-Stripe/README.md

    - After payment, Stripe returns a session ID to the backend, which is then handled by the server.
 ![checkout](https://github.com/user-attachments/assets/51966f75-5b5b-4e2b-9260-c152e20cccf3)

-### Process Overview:
-- **Home Page**:
-  - Users browse and filter products.
-  - Add items to the cart and adjust the number of products displayed per page.
-- **Cart Page**:
-  - View added items, update quantities, and remove items.
-  - The total price is updated automatically based on the items in the cart.
-- **Checkout**:
-  - When ready, users can proceed to the Stripe-powered checkout, where they enter payment details, and the cart total is processed securely.

 ## Development server